 Sometimes it can be hard to find hearty and healthy snack options to consume on a regular basis, but one of the best snack choices for seniors is almonds.
 Almonds don't contain any sugar, making it a wonderful snack option for those on restricted diets.
 These tasty nuts also hold nutrients that help fortify your eyes and slow down the advancement of cataracts.
 If a senior knows they are particularly vulnerable to developing cataracts or have already started to develop them, then eating almonds may be able to reduce the rate at which they develop.

 Cherries Are a Good Source of Antioxidants

 A frequent health issue that many seniors have to deal with is inflammation.
 In fact, this is the root cause of many health conditions, such as arthritis and general joint pain, which often occur in most elderly individuals.
-Thankfully, by eating cherries on a regular basis, a person can help to reduce the effects that inflammation has on them.
+Thankfully, by eating cherries on a regular basis, a person can help reduce the effects of inflammation.

-Spinach can be easily consumed as a side dish to any meal or can be blended up and consumed as a smoothie alongside other antioxidants like blueberries to boost the effect that it has on a person’s eyes.
+Spinach can be easily devoured as a side dish to any meal, like baked salmon.
+Or it can be blended up and consumed as a smoothie, partnering it with other antioxidants like cherries and chia seeds.